Argent77/PST-UB-reloaded/PST-UB-reloaded/readme/readme.txt

 version 4.12.
 It has been completely overhauled and made compatible with Planescape Torment:
 Enhanced Edition (PST:EE) in addition to classic Planescape: Torment (PST).

-The mod is available in English, French, German, Italian, Polish, Russian and Spanish.
+The mod is available in English, French, German, Italian, Polish, Portuguese, Russian and Spanish.

 From PST-UB Readme:
 This WeiDU mod takes the almost-but-not-quite-finished content that shipped with Black Isle's